Washington Post Opinion article by Garry Trudeau

 It’s time to start bringing all our veterans home.”

 BTW: I have been using this trauma procedure for almost 40 years!
 Richard Bandler developed this procedure in the late 1970s.
-I have heard a rumor that the words/letters, “RTM” are awaiting a US patent on this therapy procedure.
-This of course is for financial greed (workshop monies) and ego stroking.
+He called it the “NLP Trauma/Phobia Cure” (it has also been called, “The Rewind Technique”).
+I have heard a rumor that the words/letters, “RTM” are awaiting a US patent on this procedure.
+Sometimes plagiarism can create a positive outcome for others.